RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 This last step requires a Docker account, creating one is free of charge and offers unlimited public repositories and a single private one, in Docker Hub.

 ## Deployment using ARM templates
 I decided to write this blog post because I couldn't find examples of ARM templates with images pulled from Docker Hub.
-[There is a tutorial about using custom Docker images in MSDN](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image), it describes many useful things, but it lacks description of ARM templates configuration and it links to a GitHub repository that doesn't exist.
+[There is a tutorial about using custom Docker images in MSDN](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image), which explains many useful things, but it lacks description of ARM templates configuration and it links to a GitHub repository that doesn't exist.

 ARM template configuration for Docker images, require these settings:
 * the server farm resource must have following property: